tmtxt/tmtxt.github.com/_drafts/2020-04-12-basic-logging-debugging-in-microservices-part-3.md

 Logging is a simple task, but to do it the right way, you need to consider these things

 - If you log too little, you won’t have enough data to troubleshoot.
 However, if you log too much, it takes more resources for your server to serialize a log entry.
 Choose only the necessary data to log, don’t log everything.
-- Consider
+- Logging should not affects the main application logic.
+Always wrap `try`/`catch` around your logging code so it doesn't throw error to the users if there are any problems with it.
+- Logging should be asynchronous.
+The request should not wait until the logging serialization is done to return the data to the users.
+- Log the important data as the log properties so we can query easily in Elasticsearch, for example, the `customerId`, the `userId` who initiates the request or the `correlationId` to link different requests.
+- Make logging a compulsory part of your development process